IRNAS/KORUZA-Pro/licenses/README.md

 Please note that this is work in progress and may not be complete nor correct.
 Prior to usign the KORUZA Pro source yous hould check the licensing yourself.

 ## Files:
+ * koruza-license-review.ods Table of repositories and licenses
+ * dpkg-licenses.txt collection of licensing information from the main Raspberry Pi system